thenewdarling/Spellbook/readme.md

 The contents have been checked to be up to date with:

 - Sword Coast Adventurer's Guide, v2.1 (2020)
+- Tasha's Cauldron of Everything (2020)

 # Credits

 Spellbook contains open-source components:
 - Main bulk of spell list was taken from the contents of https://github.com/thebombzen/grimoire/.
-	- Any changes so far have been to confirm errata, update tags for this system, and introduce cross-linking between spells wherever I have found.
-However any future changes to that system will likely not be reflected here.
+	- Any changes so far have been to confirm errata, introduce cross-linking between spells wherever I have found, change format of tags, and add missing tags where appropriate.